SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-view.md

 # Create a group view

-In SuperOffice CRM, you can add a selection of users and resources in your organisation to a view.
-You can name and save this view in the **Views** list box, as follows:
+You can add a selection of users and resources in your organisation to a view.

+## Name and save this view

 1. Click the **View** tab in the **Diary** screen.